SkoolNotes/Taproot/KBhENG201PoetryCloseReadingAnalysis.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

 **RESTATED CLAIM**

-## Outline
-- Claim 1: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 2: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 3: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?

 ***
 There is always [UCLA Writing Lab](https://wp.ucla.edu/wp-content/uploads/2016/01/UWC_handouts_What-How-So-What-Thesis-revised-5-4-15-RZ.pdf)